bptlab/TracEX/README.md

 ### Installation
 - navigate to the root directory of TracEX in your terminal
 - run `install-dependencies-unix.sh` or `install-dependencies-windows.ps1`, based on your operating system _(Using e.g. Terminal)_
+- If you are using macOS, please use [homebrew](https://brew.sh/) or any other package manager to install the listed dependencies manually
 - run `python tracex_project/manage.py migrate` to update the database and apply all changes stored in the `migrations/` folder
 - export OpenAI API key as environment variable: `export OPENAI_API_KEY=<API-KEY>`